apluslms/a-plus/exercises/README.md

 		* `name`: actual file name, may include subdirectories
 	* `template` (default `access/accept_files_default.html`):
 		name of a template to present
+	* `accepted_message` (optional): overrides the default message displayed when asynchronous submission is accepted
+	* `never_wait` (optional): true stops the automatic feedback polling for asynchronous submissions (normally occurs if queue is shorter than 3)
 	* `feedback_template` (default `access/task_success.html`):
 		name of a template used to format the feedback
 	* `actions`: list of asynchronous test actions